Air Fryer Recipe

 Method

-- Score the skin of the pork belly in a criss-cross pattern and rub with salt.
+- Score the pork belly skin in a criss-cross pattern, then rub it with salt.

-- In a saucepan, combine marmalade, soy sauce, olive oil, garlic, and ginger.
-Heat gently until smooth.
+- Put the marmalade, soy sauce, olive oil, garlic and ginger into a saucepan.
+Warm gently until smooth.

-- Place pork belly in air fryer basket, skin side up, and brush with glaze.
+- Place the pork belly in the air fryer basket, skin side up, and brush over the glaze.

-- Air fry for 30-35 minutes, brushing with more glaze halfway through.
+- Air fry for 30-35 minutes, brushing with more glaze halfway through cooking.

-- Let rest before slicing and serve with sides like steamed greens or mashed potatoes.
+- Leave to rest before slicing, then serve with sides such as steamed greens or mashed potatoes.

 Why this works in an air fryer